We use Your Data:

-We also collect and use Aggregated Data such as statistical or demographic data for internal purposes.
+We also collect and use Aggregated Data (as defined in this paragraph) such as statistical or demographic data for internal purposes.
 Aggregated Data may be derived from Your Data but is not personal data as it does not directly or indirectly reveal your identity.
 For example, we may aggregate information about how you use our website and services to calculate the percentage of users accessing a specific website feature, but this is anonymised.
 However, if we combine or connect Aggregated Data with Your Data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Policy.

 We use different methods to collect data from and about you, including through:

-Direct interactions You may give us your Identity, Contact, Medical and Financial Data by filling in forms, or by corresponding with us by post, phone, email or otherwise.
+Direct interactions: You may give us your Identity, Contact, Medical and Financial Data by filling in forms, or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you: